• Home

 But in Pleasant Grove, a town of 10,000 people on the western outskirts of Birmingham, the case appears to have caused a little controversy.
 Gun rights are popular right here.
 Reproductive rights are not.
 Many conversations inside the town focused on how harshly Ms. Jones should be punished, now not whether or not she became culpable.

-Outside Hill’s Foodland, the metropolis’s simplest grocery save, two mothers elevating cash for the Pleasant Grove center school cheerleading squad said that both Ms. Jones, 28, and the lady who shot her have to face some outcomes — possibly anger management instructions — for the loss of life of a fetus.
+Outside Hill’s Foodland, the metropolis’s simplest grocery store, two mothers elevating cash for the Pleasant Grove center school cheerleading squad said that both Ms. Jones, 28, and the lady who shot her have to face some consequences — possibly anger management instructions — for the loss of life of a fetus.

-“In the kingdom of Alabama, an unborn toddler has the identical rights as a dwelling baby,” said Sharonda Hall, 38, who just earned her bachelor’s diploma in criminal justice and is hoping to wait for law college.
-“Most humans accept as true with it.”
+“In the kingdom of Alabama, an unborn toddler has the identical rights as a dwelling baby,” said Sharonda Hall, 38, who just earned her bachelor’s diploma in criminal justice and is hoping to attend law school.
+“Most humans accept it as true .”

 Editors’ Picks